Home » Parenting Tips » Trust

 Trust in the T.R.I.C.K. method means believing in your child’s ability to make good decisions and learn from their mistakes.
 It’s about giving them opportunities to prove themselves while providing appropriate guidance and support.

 Trust is not about being permissive or naive.
 It’s about having confidence in your child’s developing judgment.
-Give them age-appropriate responsibilities.
-These help them grow into capable, confident individuals.
+Age-appropriate responsibilities help them grow into capable, confident individuals.

 • Builds self-confidence and self-esteem